 In 1964, the iconic Providence Tower was added to the campus chapel, followed by the opening of the McLaughlin Memorial Athletic Center in 1965.
 With the growth of a formal men’s intercollegiate basketball team, the College selected the Argonaut as its mascot in 1967.

 Many of the University of Providence’s traditions revolve around the Catholic tradition, or the heritage of the Sisters of Providence who founded our institution.
 Every academic year begins with the celebration of the Mass of the Holy Spirit, quickly followed by campus commemorations of the Feast of Blessed Emilie Gamelin, foundress of the Sisters of Providence.

-In December, the campus community celebrates the arrival of the Christmas season with the celebration of “Candlelight,” a ceremony of caroling and scripture in preparation for the birth of Christ.
+In December, the campus community celebrates the arrival of the Christmas season with the celebration of Lessons and Carols, a candlelit ceremony of caroling and scripture in preparation for the birth of Christ.

 The Lenten season at Providence is often marked by the commemoration of the Via Matris (a traditional devotion to Our Mother of Sorrows), while the Easter Season is highlighted by the annual Mass of Christian Initiation.

 Every academic year ends with the celebration of the Baccalaureate Mass at which graduates participate in the annual “Pin Ceremony,” a tradition for Providence schools dating back to 1856.
 A special pinning ceremony is also held for all UP RN-BSN (nursing) graduates on that day.